-HOW SERVICE IS HANDLED:
+WARRANTY PERIOD: HOW SERVICE IS HANDLED: Model: LMV1680WW/BB/ST Labor: 1 Year from the Date of Purchase.
 Call 1-800-243-0000 and choose the appropriate prompt.
 Please have product type (Microwave) and ZIP code ready.
+Parts: 1 Year from the Date of Purchase.
+Magnetron: 8 Years from the Date of Purchase.